About Yeshua of Nazareth, a.k.a. Jesus Christ:

 in the world: Christianity.

-Christian -- a ratio that is very slowly dropping, primarily due to the increase in the number of Muslims, Agnostics, Atheists, and "NOTAS" -- none of the above; persons who are not affiliated with any organized religion.
+Christian, This ratio is very slowly dropping, primarily due to the increase in the number of Muslims, Agnostics, Atheists, and "NOTAS".
+NOTAS is a term referring to "None Of The Above; persons who are not affiliated with any organized religion.
+Muslims are growing in number primarily because of their high birth rate.
+The number of Agnostics, Atheists, and "NOTAS"are increasing, particlarly in developed countries, because of disallusionment with organized religions.

 themselves as Christians -- a ratio which is still substantial, even though

-it seems to be dropping very gradually.
-Part of the loss is due to individuals becoming NOTAs; part is due to youths leaving their church in their late teens -- typically when they go off to college -- and never returning.
+it is dropping about 10 percentage points a decade.
+Part of the loss is due to individuals becoming NOTAs.
+Many youths are leaving their church in their late teens -- typically when they go off to college -- and never returning.

 It is generally acknowledged that more books have been written about Jesus than about any other individual in history.